Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 scp oci-artefacts.tar.gz <user>@<machine_ip>:/path

-28.4.2.5 Load SUSE Edge release images to your air-gapped machine
+28.4.2.5 Load Edge release images to your air-gapped machine

 On your air-gapped machine: